Ahimate Reserve

 • Have consideration for other campers

-• No potable (drinking) water available on site – you must bring in your own
+• No drinking water available on site – you must bring in your own

 • We love our waterways, flora and fauna.
 No littering.
 No cutting live vegetation

-• Campervan effluent taken away to approved disposal sites.
+• Please take your effluent away with you to an approved disposal site.

 Major facelift for Ahimate Reserve